David Barboza: Education

 Barboza has a Bachelor's degree in History from Boston University.
 While there, he worked on the student newspaper.
 He also studied History at Yale Graduate School.

 Personal information

 Barboza has held a long-time interest in writing since his father bought him a typewriter back when he was in high school.
 He first showed an interest in China when he was at college and then when he found in 2004 there was a job vacancy in Shanghai, he jumped at the chance saying, “If The New York Times didn’t send me to China, I would quit my job and go to China to study Chinese…There was just something about China that made me say, ‘This is the place I want to live in’.”
-He has been there ever since and speaks fluent Mandarin.
+He left China in 2015, after receiving death threats following his reporting on government corruption.